Spanish Peppers for Frying, Roasting, Drying, and Paprika

 Species Breakdown

 Spain peppers span multiple Capsicum species.
-Each species has distinct characteristics — learn more in our species profiles below.
+Each species has distinct characteristics, which the profiles below explain in detail.

 Heat Level Distribution